tokio-rs/tokio-uring/DESIGN.md

 Closing an io-uring resource requires canceling any in-flight operations, which is an asynchronous process.
 Consider an open TcpStream associated with file-descriptor (FD) 10.
-A task submits a read operation to the kernel, but the `TcpStream` is dropped and closed before it sees it.
+A task submits a read operation to the kernel, but the `TcpStream` is dropped and closed before the kernel sees it.
 A new `TcpStream` is accepted, and the kernel reuses FD 10.
 At this point, the kernel sees the original read operation request with FD 10 and completes it on the new `TcpStream`, not the intended `TcpStream`.
 The runtime receives the completion of the read operation.
 It discards the result because the associated operation future is gone, resulting in the caller losing data from the second TcpStream.
 This problem occurs even issuing a cancellation request for the read operation.
 There is no guarantee the kernel will see the cancellation request before completing the operation.

 There are two options for respecting both requirements, neither ideal: closing the resource in the background or blocking the thread in the drop handler.
 If